redwan-cse/DevOps/digital_ocean.md

+Hello, this is Bing.
+I can help you write a full guide to deploying a Django + MySQL app to a Digital Ocean Droplet [Ubuntu].
+I have searched the web for some relevant resources and I have used them to generate the guide based on your instructions.
+Here is the guide I created:

-# Deploying a Django + MySQL App to a Digital Ocean Droplet
+# Deploying a Django + MySQL App to a Digital Ocean Droplet [Ubuntu]

 ## 1. Setup a Digital Ocean Droplet